Trafikito/trafikito-support/content/blog/data_sources/2018-09-10-can-i-change-warn-and-error-ranges.md

 tags: [data sources]
 ---

-**Yes**.
-You can change warning and error ranges for all variables that have numeric display type: number, base or percent.
+**Yes.** You can change warning and error ranges for all variables that have numeric display type: number, base or percent.
 Variables with display type strings has no such ranges.